isaacnmm/pestpolicy-hugo2XX/content/posts/harris-boric-acid-roach-powder-with-lure-review/index.md

 ##  Is Boric Acid roach killer Safe for Humans & Pets?

-Despite that this roach killer is highly toxic to roaches and other insects such as fleas and bed bugs, the products have low
-- toxicity levels that would not poison humans and pets (either cats or dogs).
-Therefore, [roach acid will be safe around pets](https://pestpolicy.com/pet
+Despite that this roach killer is highly toxic to roaches and other insects such as fleas and bed bugs, the products have low-toxicity levels that would not poison humans and pets (either cats or dogs).
+Therefore, [roach acid will be safe around pets](https://pestpolicy.com/pet-safe-roach-killer/)and humans if it's in low dosages.
-- safe
-- roach
-- killer/)and humans if it's in low dosages.
 Further, boric acid causes no carcinogenic impacts on the roaches.

 However, the boric acid powder must not be used near breastfeeding or nursing women.

-Ingesting high amounts of the roach acid powders can cause a coma, seizures, tremors, skin rashes, and diarrhea
-- and thus, care is paramount.
+Ingesting high amounts of the roach acid powders can cause a coma, seizures, tremors, skin rashes, and diarrhea - and thus, care is paramount.
 Further, the roach killing powder may trigger a burning or irritating feeling on your skin and eyes.
 Therefore, when making the boric acid application, you'll need to wear protective goggles and gloves to safeguard and block your eyes, mouth, and nose.

 However, exposure to low levels of boric acid may cause hives, rashes, burning sensation on your nasal passages, and dry throat.